Back to Results

 Boston University School of Public Health; Psychology, University of Pennsylvania

-1. Mizock L, Lundquist C. Therapy missteps with transgender clients: promoting gender sensitivity in clinical work.
-Submitted to Psychology of Sexual Orientation and Gender Diversity (under review).
+8. Mizock L & Lundquist C. Therapy missteps with transgender clients: promoting gender sensitivity in clinical work.
+Psychology of Sexual Orientation and Gender Diversity.
+2016;3(2):148-155.

 Christine Lundquist, MPH is a Research Assistant in the Predictive Analytics and Comparative Effectiveness (PACE) Center at Tufts Medical Center.
 She is responsible for database creation and management, grant applications and progress reports, data analysis, manuscript drafting, and general project management.
-Her current projects include the Clinical Prediction Model (CPM) Registry and Personalized Risk Information in Cost Effectiveness Studies (PRICES).
+Her current projects include the Clinical Prediction Model (CPM) Registry, a PCORI methods grant for external validations, Personalized Risk Information in Cost Effectiveness Studies (PRICES), a PCORI grant to prepare for and hold an HTE conference, and a PCORI dissemination grant for the development and implementation of a diabetes screening tool.